markstuart/ember-build-prod-test/README.md

 # Ember-build-prod-test

+This example project is an attempt to verify what I am seeing in a production app I am involved in building at present.
+As soon as I attempted to install TinyMCE within that project the build times increased massively.

+I am using Broccoli Funnel to pull in the files I need from the TinyMCE bower lib in `ember-cli-build.js`.

+To illustrate this, I have set up two commands: `npm run build:prod` and `npm run build:prod:tinymce`.
+The second is the same as the first except that it sets a flag to enable the funnelling of TinyMCE in `ember-cli-build.js`.

 If you `npm run build:prod` you'll see a lot of console output.
 When it completes, you can see the time that it took in the final output.

 The time difference between `npm run build:prod:tinymce` and `npm run build:prod` is significant on my system.